chromium/chromium/net/docs/crash-course-in-net-internals.md

 These are just miscellaneous things you may notice when looking through the logs.

-* URLRequests that look to start twice for no obvious reason.
-These are typically main frame requests, and the first request is AppCache.
-Can just ignore it and move on with your life.

 * Some HTTP requests are not handled by URLRequestHttpJobs.
-These include things like HSTS redirects (URLRequestRedirectJob), AppCache, ServiceWorker, etc.  These generally don't log as much information, so it can be tricky to figure out what's going on with these.
+These include things like HSTS redirects (URLRequestRedirectJob), ServiceWorker, etc.  These generally don't log as much information, so it can be tricky to figure out what's going on with these.

 * Non-HTTP requests also appear in the log, and also generally don't log much (blob URLs, chrome URLs, etc).